cmobrien123/Introduction-to-R-Programming-UC-San_Deigo/README.md

 # Introduction-to-R-Programming-UC-San_Deigo
 Collection of the practice problems completed as part of the UC San Diego Intro to R Programming.
 Posted with consent of course professor.
 DOES NOT INCLUDED 2 ASSIGNMENTS CONSIDERED AS TESTS FROM THE COURSE PER PROFESSOR.

-NOTE: Practice # does not transation to chapter number (multiple practices for some chapters).
+NOTE: Practice # does not equal chapter number (multiple practices for some chapters).
 EX. practice 5 and quiz 5 relate to chapter 4

 Table of Contents:

     Chapter 1: Introduction to R
       Practice 1, Quiz 1